 - Will you establish a set attendance fee for each guest to cover expenses?

 Plan for off-season discounts and ask about group rates

 Many venues offer steep discounts during their off-season.
 What about renting a large beach house in January?
 Or a ski villa in June?

 You’ll still find plenty of things to see and do during the off-season, and the prices will be lower and the crowds smaller.
 Another way to grab some low-cost deals is to book your reunion during the week rather than on the weekend.

 Airlines and hotels typically have group rates that allow you considerable savings.
 However, not all online booking sites post a group rate, so make sure you call the hotel manager or airline directly and ask about one — the savings may be worth it.

 Choose an affordable location

-“Many cities and towns rent out space in parks — many with attractive meeting venues — at a very reasonable cost,” Marie says.
+“Many cities and towns rent out space in parks — many with attractive meeting venues — at a very reasonable cost,” Bostwick says.
 “Check with the local parks and recreation departments to see what may be available.
 Most such public venues will allow you to do your own catering, which can be a huge savings.”